XanaduAI/strawberryfields/README.md

 ## Installation

-Strawberry Fields requires Python version 3.7, 3.8, 3.9, or 3.10, and SciPy <= 1.14.
-Installation of Strawberry Fields, as
-well as all dependencies, can be done using pip:
+Strawberry Fields requires Python version 3.8, 3.9, or 3.10.
+Installation of Strawberry Fields, as well as all dependencies, can be done using pip:

 ```console